lalalapotter/bigdl-example/mastercard/xgboost/README.md

 4. Generate random data using `data.py`.

-    You should change the path in data.py to your own HDFS path, and replace the HDFS path in xgb.py and xgb_automl.py as well.
+    You should change the path in data.py to your own HDFS path, and replace the HDFS path in python files as well.

     ```shell
     python data.py